Frequently Asked Questions

 It’s been a long time since I had any dental care.
 What’s the best start?

+If you're not currently experiencing significant discomfort or have any urgent esthetic concerns, the best place to start is with a Comprehensive Examination, as described in the Services section of our website.
 Following this exam, we’ll be able to identify and prioritize any treatment needs, review your options, and create a personalized treatment plan.
 This plan will reflect your goals and preferences while remaining realistic in terms of time and financial considerations.
+In most cases, treatment can be phased over time, beginning with the most urgent needs and progressing in a way that works best for you.

+If you're not completely comfortable with or don't fully understand the treatment that was recommended to you, the best next step is to schedule a Comprehensive Examination with our office.
 This exam allows us to thoroughly assess your current dental condition and develop a treatment plan that is specifically tailored to your needs.
 If recent x-rays were taken at another office, we recommend having them emailed directly to you so that you can forward them to us—we may be able to use them if they are of diagnostic quality and taken within a reasonable time frame.

 Please note that we do not offer “free second opinions”.
 A proper evaluation takes time, care, and attention to detail.
 Our focus is not on confirming or disputing another dentist’s recommendations, but on determining what is truly best for you based on our own clinical judgment.